 Why I Love Ames

-I’m an accidental Ames resident.
-I went to school here, ended up staying, and am now raising a family a couple blocks from Jack Trice stadium.
+I am an accidental Ames resident.
+I went to Iowa State University, ended up staying in Ames, and am now raising a family a couple blocks from Jack Trice stadium.
 Yes, it’s weird living in a college town.
 You don’t go to Target during move-in, babysitters are easy to find, tailgates are like holidays, and when our oldest started t-ball, he wondered which stadium he was playing in.

 We have the benefit of a large university with a small-town feel.
 Catch a kid-friendly show, take an art class, explore outside, or relax at a winery while the kids play.
-I’d recommend planning a trip to Ames around an event.
-So, head north and follow these tips for a day of family fun in Ames.
+Head north and follow these tips for a day of family fun in Ames.

 Go to a Big 12 sporting event

 Not a Cyclone fan?
 It’s okay, they let Hawkeyes come.
 Our kid-friendly favorites tend to be women’s basketball, soccer, wrestling, and gymnastics.
-The events aren’t overly crowded and the athletics’ department does fun things, like superhero night, aimed at kids.
-Plus, Hilton Magic is real and seeing that through the eyes of a kid is pretty cool.
+Hilton Coliseum is easy to navigate the athletics’ department does fun things, like superhero night, aimed at kids.
+Hilton Magic is real and seeing that through the eyes of a kid is pretty cool.
 They are in awe of the athletes, cheer squad, and everything else that goes along with Division I Big 12 athletics.
+And sometimes, one of your NFL heroes happens to be in town from Green Bay catching a Cyclone game!

 Reiman Gardens is a great place for kids to explore.
-They change exhibits throughout the year and have holiday events like breakfast with Santa.
-In addition, there are 36 parks in town perfect if your kids need to burn some energy.
+They change exhibits throughout the year and have holiday events like breakfast with Santa and the Winter Wonderscape Holiday Light Show.
+In addition, there are tons of parks in town perfect if your kids need to burn some energy.

-In the world of Amazon and two-hour Target pickups, the era of toy-store magic is passing us by.
+In the world of Amazon and two-hour Target pickups, the era of toy-store magic is fleeting.
 You can still find it at The Pumpkin Patch in downtown Ames.
 It is like stepping back in time when the goal wasn’t about how much or how cheap, it was about how special.
-They have Brio and Schleich brands and a book room you’ll want to hang out in all day.
-We go before Christmas and let the kids make a list.
-If you time it right, stop at Mel’s Sweet Occasions next door for a boutique bakery treat.

 Where to Eat in Ames